How to Save Money and Affirm Life by Mediating Your Divorce

 Saving the whales, or helping to anyway;

-Treating an elderly relative to his plane ticket to visit you;
+Treating a relative or friend to his plane ticket to visit you;

-Keeping the domestic help you would otherwise be giving up;
+Keeping the domestic help you would otherwise give up;

 Keeping your gym membership;

-Going to that spa or baseball camp or yoga retreat on your wish list;
+Going to that spa or baseball game or yoga retreat

-Creating an account for those “incidental” expenses that always arise and cause stress—e.g.travel soccer fees, hotel rooms, uniforms for cheerleading, party dresses, interview clothes, birthday party gifts—and use its existence to reduce your anxiety over money.
+Fund an “activities/extracurricular account” for expenses like travel soccer fees, hotel rooms, uniforms for cheerleading, party dresses, interview clothes, birthday gift.

 Spending money can be a pleasure, not a trauma.
-When families spend money wisely—in order to save money—they maintain more control of their lives.
+When families spend money mindfully and wisely, they maintain more control of their lives.

 Divorce or no, dream a little bit about what would be happy and fulfilling.
 Save your money by avoiding an adversarial process.
-Approach your divorce laparoscopically, where you use funds judiciously to further resolution.
-Put the savings toward something that brings peace, joy, and, above all, happiness.
+Approach your divorce laparoscopically, not destructively.
+Use funds judiciously to further resolution.
+Let your savings, and refreshed money-mindset, serve as a prologue to the next volume of your life.